arunfloyd/learn-Data_Structure/README.txt

 -> The operations typically performed on a queue include:

-       -> Enqueue: Adds an element to the end of the queue.
+       -> Enqueue : Adds an element to the end of the queue.
-       -> Dequeue: Removes an element from the front of the queue.
+       -> Dequeue : Removes an element from the front of the queue.
-       -> Front: Gets the front item from the queue.
+       -> Front   : Gets the front item from the queue.
-       -> Rear: Gets the last item from the queue.
+       -> Rear    : Gets the last item from the queue.
-       -> isEmpty: Checks if the queue is empty.
+       -> isEmpty : Checks if the queue is empty.
-       -> isFull: Checks if the queue is full.
+       -> isFull  : Checks if the queue is full.

 -> Enqueue, Dequeue, Front, Rear, isEmpty, and isFull operations all have a time complexity of O(1)

   because they involve a constant number of operations regardless of the size of the queue.